JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 });
 ```

-Those blocks together would run the following commands in order:
+Those two Blocks with phase-dependent script commands together would run the following commands in order:

 1. `pnpm install`
-1. `pnpm dedupe`
+2. `pnpm dedupe`
-1. `pnpm format --write`
+3. `pnpm format --write`

 If multiple command groups specify the same `phase`, then they will start executing their scripts at the same time.
 The next phase will not be started until all scripts in that phase complete.